fleetdm/fleet/handbook/people.md

 Weekly update principles
    - Each department's update is 20-40 words or less.
-   - Erring on the side of refering to items that are completely done and/or mentioning news that is potentially very exciting to folks throughout the company.
+   - Erring on the side of referring to items that are completely done and/or mentioning news that is potentially very exciting to folks throughout the company.

 ### Investor and advisor updates